-(By the way, the Bushnell PowerView 10X50 mentioned above is only just over the $50 price tag so is also worth considering if you want a full-size binocular and can stretch your budget but just a few dollars more).
+(By the way, the Bushnell PowerView 10X50 mentioned above is just barely over the $50 price tag.
+It's also worth considering if you want a full-size binocular and can stretch your budget by just a few dollars more).

-Tasco Essential 10X25
+8. Tasco Essential 10X25

 Spending bare minimum doesn't mean you have to settle.
 What it does mean is you can have the Tasco Essentials 10X25 binoculars with the roof prism design, fully multi-coated optics, and a plethora of available color finishes.

 They are compact, foldable, and lightweight.
 Are you landing a quality binocular for a song - oh yeah!

 In fact, this Tasco has a surprising number of reviews online, and a very impressive customer satisfaction score considering they will put you back a mere $25.
 They might not be your lifetime buy, but at this price they will make a great starter binocular.

 What to Look for in a Cheap Binocular

 Making the most of every penny when you're spending in this price range comes down to knowing a bit about binoculars.
 Keep it simple by maintaining your sights on quality glass and durability.

 While you're not going to get Zeiss or Swarovski glass in this price range, you can still look for the best coatings of what this price category has to offer and that would be fully multi-coated lenses.